millenniumdisk/platinum-compass/html/README.md

 <!-- this is a comment -->
 ```

+attributes - provides additional information about the element

 `<doctype>` - tells the browser the file is an html5 document
 ```html
 <!DOCTYPE html>